 'Atomic Mouse' (Americomics #4).

 Martin Lawrence Greim, better known as Marty Greim, was one of the pioneers of comic fandom in the 1960s and 1970s.
-He subsequently became a writer for Archie Comics' short-lived superhero comic book line and several independent labels, most notably with his own creation 'Thunderbunny'.
+He subsequently became a writer for Archie Comics' short-lived superhero comic book line and several independent imprints, most notably with his own creation 'Thunderbunny' (1982).
+In 1986, Greim also drew one 'Donald Duck' story for Disney licensee Gladstone.

 Early life and fanzine activities

-He was born in 1942 and lived most of his life in Massachusetts, where he worked at the Framingham district court, while working on comic books in his spare time.
-He was also one of the driving forces behind the 1970's Boston NewCon comics conventions, and wrote a popular column for The Buyers Guide For Comics Fandom.
-Greim published a well-received fanzine called Comic Crusader, of which 17 issues appeared between 1968 and 1973.
-The fanzine contained comic stories by Greim himself, but also work by Alan Hanley, Ron Foss, John G. Fantucchio as well as industry giants like Jim Steranko and Steve Ditko.
+Marty Greim was born in 1942 and lived most of his life in Massachusetts, where he worked at the Framingham District Court.
+In his spare time, he worked on comic books.
+He was also one of the driving forces behind the 1970s Boston NewCon comics conventions, and wrote a popular column for The Buyers Guide For Comics Fandom.
+Between 1968 and 1973, Greim published a well-received fanzine called Comic Crusader, of which 17 issues appeared.
+The fanzine contained comic stories by Greim himself, but also work by Alan Hanley, Ronn Foss and John G. Fantucchio, as well as industry giants like Jim Steranko and Steve Ditko.
 A 'Comic Crusader Storybook' was published in 1977.
-He wrote stories with superhero characters like 'The Eclipse' (art by Gary Kato) and 'The Defender' (art by himself).
+Greim notably wrote stories with superhero characters like 'The Eclipse' (art by Gary Kato) and 'The Defender' (art by himself).

 Comic CrusaderComic Crusader